1. Time of Contract

 These terms and conditions apply to the contract to the exclusion of any other terms that you seek to impose or incorporate, or which are implied by trade, custom, practice or course of dealing.

-Prices communicated to you whether orally by our representatives, on our website or via our sales literature are:
+We make every effort to ensure that the pricing displayed on our website and literature is correct.
+Prices communicated to you whether orally or in an email by our employees on our website or via our sales literature are:

 3. Time for Payment